asdf-community/asdf-nim/README.md

 If there are no binaries for the platform, Nim is built from source.

-CI tests the plugin with Nim versions 0.20.x, 1.0.x, 1.2.x, and 1.4.x.

-Nimble packages are installed in `~/.asdf/installs/nim/<nim-version>/nimble/pkgs`.

 ## Installation

 If not already installed, [install asdf](https://asdf-vm.com/#/core-manage-asdf?id=install).